What You Need to Know About Soft Skills Training

 3. Teamwork Skills

 Do all of those digital tools and remote workspaces make us less connected?
 Not really.
-The average employee spends about half of their working time in a collaborative role, and that rate has increased over the years.
-Coaching is a great way to deliver teamwork skills training.
+The average knowledge worker spends about half of their time in a collaborative role, and that rate has increased over the years.
+During that time, certain skills are essential, such as problem-solving and critical thinking.
+If you find that such abilities are lacking in your teams, coaching is a great way to deliver teamwork skills training.
 With their objective view, coaches can understand the teamwork challenges of which employees are often unaware.

 4. Time Management Skills